-Here, we have used a state-of-the-art, higher-order ice sheet model (CISM2) to (1) determine a SMB threshold for GrIS complete melt, (2) investigate the nature of this threshold, (3) understand the processes controlling the ice sheet response.
-We forced CISM2 with different levels of SMB, previously calculated at multiple elevation classes with a full-complexity Earth-System Model (CEMS2) which includes an advanced representation of snow/firn processes, surface albedo and melt.
-In our simulations, the SMB is updated as the ice sheet surface elevation changes through the elevation classes method.
+Here, we have used a state-of-the-art, higher-order ice sheet model (CISM2) to (1) determine a SMB threshold for GrIS complete melt, (2) investigate the nature of this threshold, and (3) understand the processes controlling the ice sheet response.
+We forced CISM2 with different levels of SMB, having been previously calculated at multiple elevation classes with a full-complexity Earth system model (CEMS2) which includes an advanced representation of snow-firn processes, surface albedo, and melt.
+In our simulations, the SMB is updated as the ice sheet surface elevation changes through the elevation class method.
 This allows us to account for the SMB-elevation feedback during GrIS lowering and retreat.
-Bedrock changes due to GIA effects are accounted for in CISM2 through the ELRA parametrisation.
+Bedrock changes due to GIA effects are accounted for in CISM2 through the ELRA parameterisation.

-We have found a positive SMB threshold for complete GrIS melt of 230±84 Gt/yr, corresponding to a 60% decrease from the GrIS pre-industrial equilibrium SMB.
-This SMB threshold corresponds to a transient global mean and GrIS warming of 3.4 K and 3.2 K above pre-industial, respectively.
+We have found a positive SMB threshold for complete GrIS melt of $230 \pm 84 \, \text{Gt} \, \text{yr}^{-1}$, corresponding to a 60 % decrease from the GrIS pre-industrial equilibrium SMB.
+This

+SMB threshold corresponds to a transient global mean and GrIS warming of 3.4 and 3.2 K above pre-industrial levels, respectively.
 The thresholds found here are in overall agreement with previous studies.
-In our simulations, the response of GrIS to sustained warming is nonlinear, and final ice sheet state are clustered in three main groups: (a) "low melt" (<25% mass loss), (b) "medium melt" (~50% mass loss), (c) "complete melt" (>80% mass loss).
+In our simulations, the response of GrIS to sustained warming is nonlinear and final ice sheet state are clustered in three main groups: (a) low melt (< 25% mass loss), (b) medium melt ($\sim 50\%$ mass loss), and (c) complete melt (> 80 % mass loss).
 This tipping behaviour is determined by the effect of SMB-elevation feedback in response to surface melt and GIA.
-While topographic lowering due to surface melt promotes further melt and ice loss, GIA causes a bedrock uplift which in turn yields reduced melt, ice thickening and margin stabilization or readvance.
-The GrIS is tipping from ~50% mass towards complete loss when the melt-induced surface lowering outweighs the GIA-induced bedrock uplift, and the initially positive SMB becomes and

-- 375 remains negative for at least a few thousand years.
-A similar tipping behaviour of the GrIS, resulting from the interplay of SMB-elevation feedback and GIA, has also been recently simulated by Zeitz et al. (2022) using a different ISM and GIA parametrisation.
-However, recent two-way coupled modelling work suggests that ice-atmosphere negative feedbacks which are not accounted for in our simulations might dampen the nonlinear response of the GrIS to sustained warming (Gregory et al., 2020).
-We have found that whether the GrIS will tip towards complete melt or not depends on the ice sheet margin position in - 380 the central west.
-When the ice margin remains close/connected to a coastal region with high bedrock elevation and SMB, GrIS loss is also limited in the southwest and north and does not exceed \sim 50% of its initial volume.
-Previous modelling studies of the GrIS during the LIG show that the ice sheet had, at its minimum extent, a similar configuration as in our simulations in the

-"medium melt" group.
-In view of this, we suggest that the central-western high topography coastal region might have played a similar stabilizing role on the GrIS evolution during the LIG.
+While topographic lowering due to surface melt promotes further melt and ice loss, GIA causes a bedrock uplift which in turn yields reduced melt, ice thickening, and margin stabilisation or readvance.
+The GrIS tips from $\sim 50 \,\%$ mass towards complete loss when the melt-induced surface lowering outweighs the GIA-induced bedrock uplift, and the initially positive SMB becomes and remains negative for at least a few thousand years.
+Similar tipping behaviour of the GrIS, resulting from the interplay of SMB-elevation feedback and GIA, has also been recently simulated by Zeitz et al. (2022) using a different ISM and GIA parameterisation.
+However, recent twoway coupled modelling work suggests that ice-atmosphere negative feedbacks which are not accounted for in our simulations might dampen the nonlinear response of the GrIS to sustained warming (Gregory et al., 2020).
+We have found that whether the GrIS will tip towards complete melt or not depends on the ice sheet margin position in the central west.
+When the ice margin remains close/connected to a coastal region with high bedrock elevation and SMB, GrIS loss is also limited in the southwest and north and does not exceed $\sim 50\%$ of its initial volume.
+Previous modelling studies of the GrIS during the LIG show that the ice sheet had, at its minimum extent, a configuration similar to that in our simulations in the medium-melt group.
+In view of this, we suggest that the central western high-topography coastal region might have played a stabilising role similar to that of the GrIS evolution during the LIG.